samatechtw/pubstudio-builder/docs/tech-notes.md

 TODO: data integrity/hashing

-## Style Toolbar
+## Site Toolbar

-The Style Toolbar (`StyleToolbar.vue`) acts as a UI wrapper for setting Component custom styles.
-The available options are split into sections, which are shown depending on properties of the selected component.
+The Site Toolbar (`SiteToolbar.vue`) acts as a UI wrapper for various site and editor settings.

 ### Alignment